 Wednesday of the Third Week in Ordinary Time

 After telling the parable, Jesus receives a group of people inquiring about its meaning.
-Note that the group is not composed solely of disciples.
-The inquirers are the seekers of the world who delve into the meaning of God’s beneficence.
-They include disciples, whom we can understand as members of the Church, and others as well.
+They include disciples, whom may be understood as members of the Church, and others.
 Effectively they are asking, “Why is God so good?”
-They accept life as a gift to be appreciated and in some way returned to the Giver.
-Those who do not come forward take the gift of life for granted.
+Those who do not come forward take life for granted.
 Jesus likens them to the seed eaten up by the birds before it has a chance to sprout.